ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 This requires 8 sevenSegDisplays.
 So our maximum Hex input is 28 bits.
 The result will be BCD 32 bits.

 ![1550060559247](./assets/1550060559247.png)

-We could make the 2 Hex values or 8 bits changeable.
-Perhaps 9F at the end.
-This way there would be 10 values that would change the BCD output and 6 values that would cause an overflow.
-Can we add code to detect an overflow?
-Would have to capture MSB value of a 1 before a left shift, capture it in a reg and attach it to an LED.

 Test the starting point code, and then write the extended code and document it here.